-Stratus has successfully tested the Brocade 200E and 5100 Fibre Channel switches.
+Stratus has successfully tested the Brocade[®] 200E and 5100 Fibre Channel switches.
 Other switches may also be compatible as long as they can be configured in the same manner as the Brocade 200E or 5100 switch.

-Will your ftServer system running ftSSS for VMware vSphere connect to external iSCSI storage enclosures?
+□ Will your ftServer system running VMware ESX connect to external iSCSI storage enclosures?
 If so, ensure that your system has adequate Ethernet adapter bandwidth.
 Contact your account representative for information about qualifying iSCSI storage systems for use with ftServer systems.